 The NOW TV Smart Stick is definitely great value for money, at just £24.99, it's one of the cheapest streaming sticks around.

-If you’re a Sky TV customer and want to move into the more flexible world of streaming, the NOW TV Smart Stick definitely makes sense, keeping all of Sky’s exclusive and original content front and centre so that you never need miss out on your favourite shows and films.
+If you’re a Sky TV customer and want to move into the more flexible world of streaming, the NOW TV Smart Stick definitely makes sense.
+It keeps all of Sky’s exclusive and original content front and centre so that you never need miss out on your favourite shows and films.

 All prices correct as of 17/01/2021